 Viewing this full resolution image above allows you to really see the difference between the different DPI levels.
 As you can see 72 DPI has horrible quality for print, at normal size 72 DPI look great on your monitor, but an 8×10 print at 72 DPI would look terrible.

-150 DPI is noticeably better than 75 DPI, but compared to 300 DPI it doesn’t look hot either.
+150 DPI looks noticeably better than 75 DPI, but it does not compare well to 300 DPI.
 150 can look fine when viewed at a reasonable distance on a large print, but under scrutiny it falls apart.

 The density of the pixels at these lower resolutions is not dense enough to trick the human eye into seeing smooth lines.